 Hulled sunflower is the most expensive type of sunflower because it makes no mess.
 The shells are gone, and birds love it.

 Safflower is popularly called the miracle seed.
 It truly does wonders with the backyard birds.

 First, most "bully birds" and invasive birds turn a blind eye to it.
 Meanwhile, the colorful and vibrant songbirds can't get enough of it.

 You can serve safflower to curb a squirrel invasion issue at your bird feeders to top off an excellent serving experience.

-If you love song sparrows and finches, Niger/thistle is the seed to serve.
+If you love song sparrows and house finches, Niger/thistle is the seed to serve.

 But I dedicate them to the finches.
-Goldfinches, purple, towhees, and buntings often bombard a Thistle sock and eat nothing else.
+Goldfinches, purple finches, towhees, and buntings often bombard a Thistle sock and eat nothing else.
 They display acrobatics clinging and hopping all over the feeder to gobble up its content.

 Mealworms provide precious nutritional value to all backyard birds.
 But it's initially served to attract bluebirds.

 You can buy either live or dried mealworms, but birds, unsurprisingly, love the real thing.
 However, dried mealworms are cheaper, and serving or storing them won't creep you out.